Police: Drive drunk, we'll play Bieber Super Bowl commercial

 “That's really our goal is to get exposure to these public safety messages -- so the Twitter page helps us,” said Wyoming Police Chief Paul Hoppe.

 The tweet went wild, thanks in part, to both T-Mobile and Sprint joining the conversation.
-It got nearly 10,000 retweets and more than 15,000 likes.
-Several media outlets worldwide ran stories on the tweet as well.
+It got more than 10,000 retweets and more than 15,000 likes.
+Media outlets worldwide ran stories on the tweet as well.

 The department is known for their tongue-in-cheek tweets that go viral.
 Like the one last April, poking fun at marijuana smokers' unofficial holiday, 4/20.

-Chief Hoppe says it's hard to measure how many people actually decided not to drink and drive thanks to the T-Mobile tweet, but he says he knows a lot of people saw it and that was the main goal.
+While it's unknown just how many people decided not to drink and drive due to a tweet, Chief Hoppe says he knows a lot of people saw it and that was the main goal.

 “I think a lot of people who looked at that post and probably thought, 'yeah, I gotta get a responsible ride home.'
 You'll never know what that number is but if it's just one or two or three about how they're getting home that night -- then I'd say it's a success," said Chief Hoppe.

-Chief Hoppe says Wyoming Police more no arrests for driving while intoxicated on Sunday night.
+Chief Hoppe says Wyoming Police made no arrests for driving while intoxicated on Sunday night.

 (© 2017 KARE)